d3rp/d3rp.github.io/content/blog/201812_containerize_research.rst

 99% reproducible
 ----------------
 Loading a container image does not simply guarantee an absolute reproduction.
 Different hardware have different acceleration technologies.
 The compiled byte code stored in the container might be optimized for a specific hardware, and running the code on incompatible hardware might not work or worse, it might give you false results.
-For instance, some CPUs support AVX(Advanced Vector Extension) and Nvidia GPUs support CUDA and this may limit the container to machines that support such instructions.
+For instance, some CPUs support AVX(Advanced Vector Extension) and NVIDIA GPUs support CUDA and this may limit the container to machines that support such instructions.

 In case of Aalto `Triton cluster <http://scicomp.aalto.fi/triton/index.html>`_, all software had to be compiled without AVX as older nodes do not support it.
 Likewise the newest Tensorflow does not work on Fermi GPUs.